isetbio/RemoteDataToolbox/README.md

 The RemoteDataToolbox distribution includes [JSONlab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave) for converting JSON data to and from Matlab structs.

+[JDK/JRE] - You must have a java run environment installed on your computer.
+Matlab sends you to an Oracle site where this can be downloaded if you do not already have the JRE/JDK installed.

 # Examples
 We have several [examples](https://github.com/isetbio/RemoteDataToolbox/tree/master/examples) in the form of Matlab scripts.